 For the most part, the negative reputation is well deserved...
 Don't get me wrong, there are plenty of good agents who care about their clients but it seems to only be the "bad eggs" that we hear about.
 I have seen the issues first hand; unethical agents, incompetent and inexperience, brokerages and an industry that are largely resistant to any change or innovation that could be a threat to the status quo of "how things have always been done", even if the change would be what's best for the consumer.

 I just want to make sure home buyers and sellers don't fall victim to one of the less-then stellar agents who earn the industry it's reputation, loose their clients thousands of dollars and only leave them with a horror story about their real estate experience.

-All of this is why I started my own real estate brokerage: to help change this reputation by establishing a different model that puts the client's needs first, integrates community involvement and service, and is totally transparent in every facet of how we do business.
+All of this is why I started my own real estate brokerage: to help change this reputation by establishing a different culture and model that puts the client's needs first, integrates community involvement and service, and is totally transparent in every facet of how we do business.
 We also pride ourselves on taking good care of the agents at our firm.
-We draw agents to our unconventional firm who also see the flaws in the traditional way real estate is done..
+Agents who join us in our mission to make an impact tend to also be frustrated with the flaws in the traditional way real estate has been done for so long.
 They are on board with our renegade mission of pulling back the curtain and serving our clients in a different and better way.

 the top 4 reasons agents and brokers get a bad rap